-- 3. ANALGESIA Absence of pain in response to stimulation that would normally be painful. - BIOPSYCHOSOCIAL A term that reflects the multiple facets of any clinical situation; namely, the biological, psychological, and social situation of the patient. - CENTRAL PAIN Pain initiated or caused by a primary lesion or dysfunction in the central nervous system. - 6.
+- CENTRAL PAIN Pain initiated or caused by a primary lesion or dysfunction in the central nervous system (CNS). - 4.
 CENTRAL SENSITIZATION The experience of pain evoked by the excitation of non-nociceptive neurons or of nerve fibers that normally relay non-painful sensations to the spinal cord.
 This results when non-nociceptive afferent neurons act on a sensitized central nervous system (CNS).
 Experimental data suggest that pathways normally carrying pain signals themselves become overstimulated and/or fail to respond to inhibitory influences causing increased pain.
-An example is 'wind-up' which occurs when cells in the dorsal horn of the spinal cord increase their rate of action potential discharge in response to repeated stimulation by nociceptors. - 7.
-DYSESTHESIA An abnormal sensation described by the patient as unpleasant.
-As with paresthesia, dysesthesia may be spontaneous or evoked by maneuvers on physical examination. - 8.
-HYPERALGESIA Refers to an exaggerated pain response from a usually painful stimulation. - 9.
-HYPERESTHESIA (POSITIVE SENSORY PHENOMENA) Includes allodynia, hyperalgesia, and hyperpathia.
-Elicited by light touch, pin prick, cold, warm, vibration, joint position sensation or two-point discrimination, which is perceived as increased or more.
+An example is 'wind-up' which occurs when cells in the dorsal horn of the spinal cord increase their rate of action potential discharge in response to repeated stimulation by nociceptors. - 5.
+DYSTONIA State of abnormal (hypo or hyper) tonicity in any of the tissues. - 6.
+HYPERALGESIA Refers to an exaggerated pain response from a usually painful stimulation. - 7.
+HYPEREMIA Presence of increased blood in a part or organ. - 8.
+HYPERESTHESIA (Positive Sensory Phenomenon) Includes allodynia, hyperalgesia, and hyperpathia.
+Elicited by light touch, pin-prick, cold, warm vibration, joint position sensation or two-point discrimination, which is perceived as increased or more. - 9.
+HYPERPATHIA: a condition of altered perception such that stimuli which would normally be innocuous, if repeated or prolonged, result in severe explosive persistent pain. - 10.
+HYPOESTHESIA (also hypesthesia), diminished sensitivity to stimulation. - 11.
+PAIN BEHAVIOR The nonverbal actions (such as grimacing, groaning, limping, using visible pain relieving or support devices and requisition of pain medications, among others) that are outward manifestations of pain, and through which a person may communicate that pain is being experienced.